-The Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act (EEZ Act) extends a variant of the RMA to the EEZ and applies to activities such as seismic surveying and cable laying, seabed mining and the construction and installation of oil and gas rigs.
+The Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 (EEZ Act) extends a variant of the RMA to the EEZ and applies to activities such as seismic surveying and cable laying, seabed mining and the construction and installation of oil and gas rigs.
 It also anticipates possible future uses, including deep sea aquaculture, carbon capture and storage, and marine energy generation.

-The permitting authority is the Environmental Protection Authority (EPA), which must issue a decision on publicly notified applications within six months of receiving the application, or within 60 days of receiving a nonnotified application.
+The permitting authority is the Environmental Protection Authority (EPA), which must issue a decision on publicly notified applications within six months of receiving the application if a hearing is held, or within 90 working days if no hearing is held.
+The EPA must issue a decision within 70 working days of receiving a non-notified application.
+These timeframes are subject to any approved time extensions.

-The EEZ Act identifies various factors which should drive the EPA's decisionmaking.
+The EEZ Act identifies various factors that should drive the EPA's decision-making.
 Several of these reflect environmental or biodiversity values but they also include the economic benefit to New Zealand and the efficient use and development of New Zealand's mineral resource.

-Appeal rights are to the High Court and are limited to points of law.
+ppeal rights are to the High Court and are limited to points of law.
 The maximum penalty for breach of a marine consent is \$10 million.